babel-publishing/manifolder/README.md

 Our aim is to explore what peer review and publication might look like in a world where science has decoupled itself from academia.

-This project will serve as a test drive of a model scientific publishing with the following core features:
+This project will serve as a test drive of a model of scientific publishing with the following core features:

 1. Publication happens first.
 Before peer-review.
 Before the paper has been written.
 And before the work backing it has been finished.